CM10313-Group-19/Personal-Infomatics-Software/ProjectInformation/ProjectRequirements.md

 ## Overview of Project:

-Purpose of the assignment: Exercise and demonstrate an agile approach to the software development life cycle, with a focus on the process of production rather than functionality of software, reviewing the validity of requirements and designs as the project evolves through its lifecycle.
+Purpose of the assignment: MainProgram.Exercise and demonstrate an agile approach to the software development life cycle, with a focus on the process of production rather than functionality of software, reviewing the validity of requirements and designs as the project evolves through its lifecycle.

 ### The Personal Informatics software system: